telekom/ServiceEdgeApi/clients/README.md

 which makes the interface definition accessible to any cooperating
 partner:

-In the beginning, the API definition describes only the data which are exchanged over that api in a client / system envionment.
-It is pubslihed under the terms of CC-BY-SA (See directory 'api')

-Lateron, there might also be published implementations of clients or servers using / serving that API.
-Such implementations will probably released under different open source licenses.
-For details look at the respective directories.
+Part of the definition could also become the implementations of clients using that API.
+Here you find that code and the licenses under which it is released.

 ## Purpose
 By using this method, Deutsche Telekom wants to support the new model